riseshia/oneshot_coverage/README.md

 # OneshotCoverage

-This gem may not be very useful when you want to use [Coverage onetshot mode](https://bugs.ruby-lang.org/issues/15022), however, It could be good example to study how to implement by yourself.
+This gem may not be very useful when you want to use [Coverage oneshot mode](https://bugs.ruby-lang.org/issues/15022), however, It could be good example to study how to implement by yourself.

 This gem provides simple tools to use oneshot mode easier.
 It gives you: